uscensusbureau/SABLE/README.md

 ## Lists of Stop Words

 This repository also contains lists of common "stop" words for multiple languages such as French, German, and Spanish.
 Stop words are useful in many natural language processing tasks.
-These lists come from the NLTK module and serve as a good starting point for creating stop lists of your own.
+These lists come from the NLTK package and serve as a good starting point for creating stop lists of your own.
 Foreign accent marks have been removed from characters, and some lists have been modified slightly in other ways.

 ## Example Files and Output